PaulTOliver/salis-v1/tsalis/README.md

 ## Building instructions
 You'll need nothing but a C compiler (C89).
-You must build the program and link it with *SALIS* (e.g. *libsalis.a*) and ncurses.
+You must build the program and link it with *SALIS* (e.g. *libsalis.so*) and ncurses.
 A sample makefile (Makefile) is provided for GNU Make.
 You can also just run the `make` command inside the salis directory and it will automate the building and linking of both the library and this application.
+By default, both *SALIS* and *TSALIS* will be built on the `bin` directory, on the *SALIS* main repository.
 Feel free to edit both makefiles as needed.
 If you run into any difficulties, please let me know!

 ## List of commands
 ### Command-line arguments